What is osteosarcoma?

 Your cat will shed the drug in his urine for a few days after he has received chemotherapy.
 It is important to take care when caring for a cat receiving chemotherapy.

 - Wear rubber gloves when handling litter trays (which I recommend all the time).

 - Double bag all wastes, and discard them in an outside bin.

 - As I was pregnant at the time my cat was receiving chemotherapy, I was under strict instructions not to go near my cat’s litter tray.
 Pregnant, lactating women and children should stay away from litter trays.

 - Pregnant and lactating women should avoid handling their cat for 3-5 days after chemotherapy.

 My own experience with osteosarcoma

-This is a cancer that touched me personally.
+This cancer touched me personally.
 My beautiful cat Eliot was diagnosed with osteosarcoma in December 2002 when I was pregnant with my first child.
 She passed away in July 2003, two months to the day after my daughter was born.

 The cancer was in her nose and by the time a diagnosis was made (which took time, probably 2-3 weeks after the first symptoms appeared), the tumour was behind her eye.
 I took her to see a lovely feline specialist who said that they could operate on her, but it would mean removing her eye, and as the cancer had spread to her lungs, it would eventually kill her.
 We decided to spare her the surgery and treat them with chemotherapy to slow the growth of the tumour.
 This would slow her down for a day or so afterwards, but other than that, she coped very well with treatment.

 Cats don’t lose their hair as people do.
 She received 3 or 4 chemotherapy treatments; however, by the fourth time, she didn’t bounce back.
 We decided that it would be her last once and passed away eight weeks after her final treatment.